rmarder/rambot/README.md

 ACTION_http 'usernick' 'channel' 'https://github.com/rmarder/rambot/'

-The included actions/http script will extract and return web page titles.
+The included actions/http script will extract and return web page titles, which is the most obvious value of this feature.

 How the bot executes the action helper commands
 -------------------------